 I don’t tip.

-Americans throw money around to say thanks for all kinds of things.
-Tipping is part of our culture and we know that when eating out, a 20% tip for good service is customary, and even when the service sucks, you still tip.
+In the USA, tipping is part of our culture and an obligatory part of eating out at a restaurant, getting a haircut, and other services.
+We know that when eating out, a 20%+ tip for good service is customary, and even when the service isn’t great, you still tip.
 Bartenders are tipped.
 Valets are tipped.
 Bellhops are tipped, and the list goes on.

 In France, it’s not customary to tip the same way you do in the USA and I have to fight my Americanness when I eat out.
-It’s an appreciated gesture if you truly did have amazing service to leave a little bit, but big tips are NOT the norm in France and you will NOT be seen as rude or a cheapskate if you leave nothing extra.
-That’s because servers are paid a livable wage and don’t depend on tips to get a decent paycheck.
+It’s an appreciated gesture if you truly did have amazing service to leave a little bit extra in France, but big tips are NOT the norm in France and you will NOT be seen as rude or a cheapskate if you leave nothing extra.
+Again, that’s because servers are paid a livable wage and don’t depend on tips to get a decent paycheck like they do in the USA.

 I don’t talk to my neighbors beyond a “bonjour” and don’t even know their names.